Kotzebue, Alaska: 19th century

-20th and 21st century
+20th century

 In 1958, Kotzebue Air Force Station was completed.
 The radar site would be operated by on-site personnel until its deactivation in 1983 and the subsequent demolition of most of the station's structures.
 The radome continues to operate, but is now mostly unattended.

+In 1990, the German drama film Salmonberries starring k.d. lang was mostly shot in Kotzebue.

 In 1997, three 66-kw wind turbines were installed in Kotzebue, creating the northernmost wind farm in the United States.
 Today, the wind farm consists of 19 turbines, including two 900 kW EWT turbines.
 The total installed capacity has reached 3-MW, displacing approximately 250,000 gallons of diesel fuel every year.

+21st century

 On September 2, 2015, U.S. President Barack Obama gave a speech on global warming in Kotzebue, becoming the first sitting president to visit a site north of the Arctic Circle.

 Since 2016, the United States Coast Guard has deployed MH-60 Jayhawk helicopters to Kotzebue from the beginning of July to the end of October as part of Operation Arctic Shield.